bbartling/BAC0-GUI/README.md

 # [Swagger](https://swagger.io/resources/open-api/) for OpenAPI rest endpoints:
-After app starts go to the device URL: [http://127.0.0.1:8080/oas](http://127.0.0.1:8080/oas) to bring up this page that looks like this:
+After app starts go to the device URL: [http://127.0.0.1:8080/oas](http://127.0.0.1:8080/oas) to bring up a page that looks like this below:
 ![Swagger1](/images/swagger1.PNG)

-[Pydantic Models](https://pydantic-docs.helpmanual.io/usage/models/) for BACnet requests with BAC0:
-This is also built into the page for the swagger documentation:
+[Pydantic Models](https://pydantic-docs.helpmanual.io/usage/models/) for BACnet requests with BAC0 which is also built into the swagger documentation mentioned above:
 ![Swagger2](/images/swagger2.PNG)

-# Example requests to the restapi app:
+# Example `GET` requests to the restapi app:

-BACnet Read Single:
+BACnet Write Single:
+`192.168.0.105:5000/bacnet/read/single`

 ```
 {